Joint mobilisation plan for Fife

 Your dentist will be able to give you advice and assessment.

-If your dentist confirms that you have an urgent dental need that requires a face to face appointment, the dentist will make arrangements for you to receive face to face care either in your normal practice or another dental setting as deemed appropriate.
+If your dentist confirms that you have an urgent dental need that requires a face to face appointment, the dentist will make arrangements for you to receive face to face care either in your normal practice or another branch practice as deemed appropriate.

 Advice for a patient currently unregistered with a dentist:

-Access to dental surgeries will be carefully planned during phase 2 of recovery.
+Access to dental surgeries will continue to be carefully planned during phase 3 of recovery.
 Dentists will provide a limited service focused on urgent dental problems only.

 Outside normal working hours, if feel you have an urgent dental need, please contact NHS24 on 111.